Nursing

 9. All accepted students must complete the WSCC-DNE physical form as well as provide proof of immunizations/immunity, health insurance and CPR by the published due date.

-Nursing students shall comply with legal, moral, and legislative standards which determine acceptable behavior of the practical or registered nurse.
+A student must adhere to professional, legal and ethical standards for a healthcare professional which determine acceptable behavior of the practical or registered nurse.
 The final determination for eligibility to take the NCLEX-PN or NCLEX-RN is made solely by the Alabama Board of Nursing after review of the candidate’s application.
 Proof of citizenship will be requested by the Alabama Board of Nursing.

 It is important for prospective nursing students to know about the Alabama Board of Nursing’s regulations on the review of candidates for eligibility for initial and continuing licensure.
 Refer to the Nurse Practice Act and the Alabama Administrative Code located on the Alabama Board of Nursing website (https://abn.alabama.gov/).